 Use Credit Cards for Safer eBay Purchases

-The safest way to pay for items on eBay is to use a credit card.
-In most cases, your credit-card company will stand behind you if you encounter problems using your card online.
+The safest way to shop on eBay is to use a credit card whether through PayPal or direct through the seller’s merchant account. eBay Buyer Protection covers your entire purchase.
+In the rare instance that your purchase is not covered, most credit card companies will stand behind you if you encounter problems using your card online.

-American Express: American Express offers ironclad protection for online shoppers.
+American Express: American Express offers a Fraud Protection Guarantee for online shoppers.
 The company claims that there’s no fine print and no deductible if you need to rely on American Express to help you fight a fraudulent transaction.

-Discover: Discover offers 100% fraud protection.
+Discover: Discover offers 100 percent fraud protection.
 The company offers a secure online account number, which generates a single-use card number each time you shop online so your account number is never transferred over the Internet.

-MasterCard: The program offered by MasterCard is called Zero Liability and is offered if MasterCard deems your account in good standing, you haven’t broadcast personal account information online frivolously, and you haven’t reported more than two unauthorized events in the past 12 months.
+MasterCard: The MasterCard Zero Liability program is offered if MasterCard is satisfied that your account is in good standing, you haven’t broadcast personal account information online frivolously, and you haven’t reported more than two unauthorized events in the past 12 months.

 It appears that MasterCard's policy is conditional and that they (not you) are the final judge when it comes to determining fraud, so be careful.

-Visa: Visa seems to like the phrase zero liability, as well.
+Visa: Visa likes the phrase zero liability, as well.
 Your liability for unauthorized transactions is $0.
-A new program, called Verified by Visa, lets you set up your own private password that you use with your Visa card anytime you use it online at participating merchants.
+A new program, called Verified by Visa, lets you set up your own private password that you use with your Visa card any time you use it online at participating merchants.

-Never send your credit-card information to anyone through e-mail.
+Never send your credit card information to anyone through e-mail.
 E-mail is the most insecure way to send information.
 As your e-mail makes its way from your computer to the recipient’s desktop, it makes a whole lot of micro-stops along the way.
-These stops may take just nanoseconds, but your information is open for reading by outside parties (at least those who have the right expertise) at any stop along the journey.
+These stops may take just nanoseconds, but your information is open for reading or storing by outside parties at any stop along the journey.